-My first special effects job for a feature film occurred in 1986 at Image Engineering, a mechanical effects company owned by Peter Chesney.
-The movie was A NIGHTMARE ON ELM STREET 3: DREAM WARRIORS, and Image Engineering was responsible for many of the imaginative ways that the maniacal Freddy Krueger disposed of his victims in the dream world.
-Unlike the computer generated visual effects of today which are accomplished in post-production, this was a pre-production project that required a performance with the actors during the live action shooting.
-Lets take a look at how we seemingly made a bathroom sink and a television come to life as the personification of the evil Freddy.
+My first special effects job for a feature film happened in 1986 at Image Engineering, a mechanical effects company owned by Peter Chesney.
+The movie was A Nightmare on Elm Street 3: Dream Warriors, and Image Engineering was responsible for many of the creative ways that the maniacal Freddy Krueger disposed of his victims in the dream world.
+Unlike the computer-generated visual effects of today, which are completed in post-production, this was a pre-production project that required a performance with the actors during the live action shooting.
+Let's take a look at how we seemingly made a bathroom sink and a television come to life as the personification of evil Freddy.

-Anton's design for the Krueger television also was fabricated from scratch.
-There needed to be a watchable functioning TV, several transforming versions that housed all the mechanics, as well as one to fit actor Robert Englund.
-I don't know much about how the mechanics were built as that is not my expertise, however the mechanical departments work was amazing!
-I modeled the components on the face of the TV separately: speaker grills, screen bezel, knobs, and decorative doodads.
+Anton's design for the Krueger television was also fabricated from scratch.
+There needed to be a functioning TV, several transforming versions that housed all the mechanics, as well as one that would fit actor Robert Englund.
+I don't know much about how the mechanics were built as that is not my expertise, but the work of the mechanical department was amazing!
+I modeled the components on the face of the TV separately: speaker grills, screen bezel, knobs, and decorative details.
 Multiple castings of the parts were made and applied to each television, all of them carefully painted to look the same.
-Image Engineering did not have a ventilated spray booth, so the casting and painting process was conducted in the alley outside since the vapors were very nasty and toxic.
-Nevertheless, I had a fair amount of exposure to noxious fumes on this job!
-The mechanical arms were dressed with real electronic components including tubes that were wired to glow.
-As fans of the Elm Street series know, Freddy Krueger became a wise-cracking comedian in this movie.
-The television sequence became iconic, due to Freddy's famous line, "This is it Jennifer.
+Image Engineering did not have a ventilated spray booth, so the casting and painting process was conducted in the alley outside because the vapors were toxic.
+Despite this, I was still exposed to a fair amount of noxious fumes on this job!
+The mechanical arms were dressed with real electronic components, including tubes that were wired to glow.
+As fans of the "Elm Street" series know, Freddy Krueger became a wise-cracking comedian in this movie.
+The television sequence became iconic due to Freddy's famous line, "This is it Jennifer.
 Your big break in TV.
-Welcome to prime time bitch!"
+Welcome to prime time, bitch!"

 Nightmare on Elm Street 3: Dream Warriors © 1987 New Line Cinema